 But while we’re in our little bubbles, it’s often hard to think of, understand or appreciate what other people are doing with their businesses and how they interact with ours.
 Let me give you an example.

-Over the last few weeks, Handmade Canberra has come up with a very complex floor plan for the September markets, taking into consideration the requests of over 600 designers, health and safety issues, the customer experience and the venue.
+Over the last few weeks, Handmade Canberra has come up with a very complex floor plan for the next market, taking into consideration the requests of over 600 designers, health and safety issues, the customer experience and the venue.
 The team then went individually though over 600 applications and narrowed them down to just 180.
-The decisions were made taking into account business types (180 toy stalls wouldn’t please Handmade’s customers or the toy designers facing that much competition), quality of product and the buying habits of the over 20,000 customers expected to attend EPIC in September.
+The decisions were made taking into account business types (180 toy stalls wouldn’t please Handmade’s customers or the toy designers facing that much competition), quality of product and the buying habits of the over 20,000 customers expected to attend EPIC for the market.

 That leaves 420 disappointed designers.
 Almost all of these lovely people have great products and great businesses.
 They are unhappy, but understand all of the pieces of the giant jigsaw that makes Handmade the success and the enjoyable experience that it has become.
 One however, emailed back with the comments “your [sic] not worth pi#%ing about with” and “up yours”.
 Aside from the fact that the spelling offends this lover of the English language, the message sent has far reaching implications for the business concerned.
 Firstly, the whole of Handmade’s team is talking about it on social media.
 Secondly, this business will not be getting a stall at the next markets, costing potential valuable business.
 Thirdly, this business obviously doesn’t have any concept of the market it is operating in or what’s involved in courting customers, pleasing designers and ensuring smooth-running events.
 Finally, with commercial correspondence like this, we can assume that customer service is not high on its list of priorities, again costing valuable business.